-Mr. Westphal is co-founder and CEO of Visual Analytics Inc. (VAI), www.visualanalytics.com.
-Since its inception in 1998, he has guided the growth of the company from a fledgling start-up into a world-class provider of visualization software, information sharing systems, and advanced analytical training.
+Mr. Westphal is an original founder of Visual Analytics Inc. and serves as the General Manager of Raytheon Visual Analytics Incorporated, www.visualanalytics.com.
+Mr. Westphal has guided the growth of the company from a fledgling start-up into a world-class provider of visualization software, information sharing systems, and advanced analytical training.
 His clients include federal and state/local law enforcement, all major intelligence agencies, the Department of Defense, civilian agencies, international Financial Intelligence Units (FIUs), and large corporations.
-VAI is a recognized leader in the intelligence and law enforcement industries and has garnered industry recognition and accolades, including Deloitte's Technology Fast 50 (Maryland), Maryland's International Leadership Award, and Maryland Muscle Award, and was named a finalist for the Ernst and Young Entrepreneur of the Year Award.
+Raytheon Visual Analytics Incorporated is a recognized leader in the intelligence and law enforcement industries.

 Mr. Westphal has defined and created a number of unique and innovative approaches for performing visual data mining on large volumes of disparate data acquired from multiple sources.
 He is a recognized authority in the detection and exposure of complex patterns.
 Some of his investigative background stems from his early operational experience implementing anti-money laundering and fraud detection systems.
 He has also applied his expertise to help fight white collar crimes and various forms of corruption which have resulted in criminal convictions.